- Hauppauge Capture

 If you are running in any other video mode, you will see either a black screen or distorted video.
 Check your video mode!

-On the computer where you will be playing your video games (we'll call this the Gaming PC), connect an HDMI cable from your graphics card HDMI port to the HDMI in on the HD PVR 2.
+On the computer where you will be playing your video games (we'll call this the Gaming PC), connect an HDMI cable from your graphics card HDMI port to the HDMI in on the HD PVR.

 Note: your Gaming PC screen may go black for several seconds and then you will be back at the Windows desktop.

-Under Display you should see HD PVR2 in the drop down menu.
+Under Display you should see your HD PVR model in the drop down menu.
+Example: HD PVR 2.

 Under Multiple displays, set to Duplicate these displays.